-73. The consequences of withdrawing SEVP certification are drastic-for the school that loses certification, for its students, and for its broader community.

-74. Effective immediately upon DHS's decision, the school may no longer issue new Forms I-20 to foreign students as needed to allow them to obtain F-1 visas and therefore admission into the United States.
+- 85. The consequences of withdrawing SEVP certification are drastic-for the school that loses certification, for its students, and for its broader community. - 86.
+Effective immediately upon DHS's decision, the school may no longer issue new Forms I-20 to foreign students as needed to allow them to obtain F-1 visas and therefore admission into the United States.
 8 C.F.R. § 214.4(i)(1).
 The effect is to preclude the school from accepting any new foreign students to its programs.

-75. With respect to current students with F-1 status, students whose school is decertified are, necessarily, no longer "pursuing a full course of study at an educational institution certified by SEVP for attendance by foreign students," id. § 214.2(f)(5)(i), and thus are at immediate risk of losing their F-1 status.

-76. A student who remains in the United States after his or her F-1 status is terminated is unlawfully present and may be placed in removal proceedings.
-See 8 U.S.C.
-1227(a)(1)(C)(i).
+- 87. With respect to current students with F-1 status, students whose school is decertified are, necessarily, no longer "pursuing a full course of study at an educational institution certified by SEVP for attendance by foreign students," id. § 214.2(f)(5)(i), and thus are at immediate risk of losing their F-1 status. - 88.
+A student who remains in the United States after his or her F-1 status is terminated is unlawfully present and may be placed in removal proceedings.
+See 8 U.S.C. § 1227(a)(1)(C)(i).
 A noncitizen who remains unlawfully present for more than 180 days is thereafter rendered inadmissible for a period of three years.
-See id.
-1182(a)(9)(B)(i)(I), (ii).

-77. As a practical matter, the regulations and publicly available guidance indicate that loss of a student's F-1 status is triggered not on the date of the school's decertification, but rather on the later date when the school's access to the online SEVIS portal is terminated-known as its "SEVIS access termination date."
+See id. § 1182(a)(9)(B)(i)(I), (ii). - 89.
+As a practical matter, the regulations and publicly available guidance indicate that loss of a student's F-1 status is triggered not on the date of the school's decertification, but rather on the later date when the school's access to the online SEVIS portal is terminated-known as its "SEVIS access termination date."
 8 C.F.R. § 214.4(i)(2).
 On this date, DHS "will automatically terminate any remaining Active SEVIS records for that school."
-Id.6

-78. Termination of SEVIS records presents student visa holders whose school loses its certification with two bad choices: (a) attempt the uncertain path of securing immediate "[t]ransfer to another SEVP-certified school," which typically will not be feasible-much less guaranteed-in the middle of an academic year (particularly when thousands of students are seeking transfers en masse), or (b) "[d]epart the United States."
+Id.7 - 90.
+Termination of SEVIS records presents student visa holders whose school loses its certification with two bad choices: (a) attempt the uncertain path of securing immediate "[t]ransfer to another SEVP-certified school," which typically will not be feasible-much less guaranteed-in the middle of an academic year (particularly when thousands of students are seeking transfers en masse), or (b) "[d]epart the United States."
 Ex.
-3 at 2.

-79. Although termination of SEVIS access eventually follows from withdrawal of certification, DHS must make an independent determination as to when it occurs-and thus when to terminate the status of its F-1 visa students.
-"In most situations," and unless the school is "suspected of criminal activity or poses a potential national security threat," DHS "will not determine a SEVIS access termination date for that school until the [administrative] appeals process has concluded and the ... withdrawal has been upheld."
+3 at 2. - 91.
+Although termination of SEVIS access eventually follows from withdrawal of certification, DHS must make an independent determination as to when it occurs-and thus when to terminate the status of its F-1 visa students.
+"In most situations," and unless the school is

+7 See U.S. Dep't of Homeland Sec., Loss of SEVP Certification (Dec.
+19, 2024) (attached as Exhibit 3).

+"suspected of criminal activity or poses a potential national security threat," DHS "will not determine a SEVIS access termination date for that school until the [administrative] appeals process has concluded and the ... withdrawal has been upheld."
 8 C.F.R. § 214.4(i)(2).
 In determining the SEVIS access termination date, DHS "will consider the impact that such date will have upon SEVP, the school, and the school's nonimmigrant students."
 Id.

-80. A school whose certification is withdrawn is ineligible to petition again for SEVP certification until one year after withdrawal, and even then, "[e]ligibility to re-petition will be at the discretion of the Director of SEVP."
+92. A school whose certification is withdrawn is ineligible to petition again for SEVP certification until one year after withdrawal, and even then, "[e]ligibility to re-petition will be at the discretion of the Director of SEVP."
 Id. § 214.4(a)(2).